jimeh/common-flow/common-flow.md

         5. Only very minor changes should be performed on a short-term release branch directly.
-Any larger changes SHOULD be done in the master branch, and SHOULD be pulled into the release branch by rebasing it on top of the master branch the same was a change branch pulls in updates from its source branch.
+Any larger changes SHOULD be done in the master branch, and SHOULD be pulled into the release branch by rebasing it on top of the master branch the same way a change branch pulls in updates from its source branch.
         6. After the version bump commit and release tag have been created, the release branch MUST be merged back into its source branch and then